eclab/edisyn/README.md

 ### Installation and Running on Linux

-1. Install the Java tools if you don't have them (openjdk).
+1. Install Java if you don't have them (openjdk).

 2. Download Edisyn's jar file located in the "jar" directory.

 3. In Ubuntu, you'll first need to change the Properties of the jar file (see the "Open With" tab) to your Java VM.

 4. Thereafter you may be able to just double-click on the file to launch Edisyn.

+### Running from the command line (OS X, Windows, Linux)

+1. Make sure Java is installed.

+2. Dowload the edisyn.jar file (in the "jar" directory)

+3. Run Edisyn as:   `java -jar edisyn.jar`

 ##